Cord Blood Stem Cells - FAQs

 Is treatment with cord blood stem cells considered "experimental"?

-No. After decades of successful transplants, the use of cord blood stem cells is now considered standard therapy in the treatment of many diseases and conditions.
+No. After decades of successful transplants, the use of cord blood stem cells is now considered standard therapy in the treatment of more than 80 diseases and conditions.

 How will cord blood stem cells be used in the future?